 Q: Ben, did you always feel that the bricks would have a handcrafted element to them?

 𝗕𝗞: Yes, definitely.
 When you use quality materials and you allow those materials to be expressed well, they just get better with time, they become timeless.
 So, when you use raw materials and celebrate what they really are, it has a timelessness that I think resonates with people.
 It resonates from an aesthetic perspective and from an emotional perspective as well.
-If you see the glass bricks, you want to touch them – they're tactile.
-It feels like it wants to be touched as opposed to it wants to be just looked at.
+If you see the glass bricks, you want to touch them.
 I think that's where Tom and I are aligned.

 "The raw casting of glass has a character to it and a depth of quality; you don't need to overdesign it – the most important thing is celebrating the material."